 - Salary Loans

 Finding your Lender

-There are some banks which charges a penalty if you settle your loan at an earlier day than your due date.
+Early Settlement ChargesSome banks charge a penalty if you settle your loan earlier than your due date.
 Make sure that you are choosing the right loan tenure for you.
 On the other hand, some lenders even encourage early settlements.